reicraftscodes/reicraftscodes/README.md

 **About Me**

-I mainly work with the Spring Framework and Spring Boot, building backend services and REST APIs.
-I also use Python for machine learning and AI, including building APIs with FastAPI and integrating large language models.
+I’m a passionate learner, which is just a fancy way of saying I’m still a student at heart—because I’m constantly learning!
+I have a practical experience in backend development, particularly with the Spring Framework and Spring Boot, gained through coursework and my final year project during my Bachelor's degree.
+During my Master's, I gained practical experience with Python for machine learning and AI.
+For my dissertation, I trained and optimised three different machine learning models (CNN, YOLO, and Vision Transformers) for Facial Expression Recognition (FER) tasks.

+I’m especially excited about integrating AI models into Spring Boot applications.
+Right now, I’m diving into Spring AI and exploring how to combine machine learning models with backend services for predictive analytics, data classification, and real-time decision-making.

-Currently, I’m refreshing and strengthening my skills in React.js (18) to improve my understanding of frontend and be able to build microfrontend
+At the moment, I’m broadening my skills in full-stack development, eager to tackle real-world projects, continue growing technically, and contribute to innovative solutions.

-Next, I plan to focus on backend service and AI model deployment.

-**Open-Source Project**

-- ViT-Based Multimodal FER Model (Facial Expression Recognition) [HuggingFace Model](https://huggingface.co/spaces/laureimeisan/multimodal-fer-space/tree/main)

 ---

-👯 I’m open to collaboration and mentorship, seeking guidance to grow both professionally and personally.
+👯 I am actively seeking a Java AI backend development role.
+Also, I’m open to collaboration and mentorship, seeking guidance to grow both professionally and personally.

 <img src="https://komarev.com/ghpvc/?username=reicraftscodes&style=for-the-badge&color=5C4033&label=Profile+Views" />